Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 34 active transport stops operating within Hamilton.
+Public transport analysis reveals 34 active transport stops operating within Hamilton.
 These comprise a mix of train and bus services.
-They are served by 25 individual routes, collectively providing 6,516 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 154 meters from the nearest stop.
+They are serviced by 25 individual routes, collectively providing 6,516 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 154 meters from the nearest transport stop.
 As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 81%, with 9% walking and 3% cycling.
+The dominant mode of transport remains car at 81%, with 9% walking and 3% cycling.

 Vehicle ownership averages 1.1 per dwelling, below the regional average.
-A high 31.0% of residents work from home (2021 Census).
-Service frequency averages 930 trips per day across all routes, equating to approximately 191 weekly trips per stop.
+According to the 2021 Census, a high 31.0% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 930 trips per day across all routes, equating to approximately 191 weekly trips per individual stop.

 Frequently Asked Questions - Transport